CasualHaunter/ESP32-Prop-Controller/README.md

 Unzip it and open up the folder.
 Right click on silabser.inf and click install.

-This will tell Arduino what board and how to connect it.
+The following will tell Arduino what board you have and how to connect it.

 Go to Tools > Board > esp32 and select DOIT ESP32 DEVKIT V1.
 Connect your ESP32 DEVKIT V1 with a USB micro cable to your computer.